 Opportunity Products

 Product records defined in the Product Catalog can be added to Opportunity records using the Opportunity Product entity.
 Once an opportunity has been created, only Product records related to the opportunity’s Project Type can be added.
 An opportunity record without a specified Project Type cannot be linked to any Product record.

+For Steelcase and Interface related Opportunity Products, a custom text field called Range will be defined.

 Orders